 - We are aiming to expand these partnerships to double the amount of residencies and partner schools by 2022.

 - We will equip our BIPOC teaching artists with the resources to lead classes of their own design, develop and implement innovative curriculum that matters to them, and give their voices a platform.

 - To ensure that the stories on our stages are reflective of the experiences of diverse performers and audiences, starting in Fall 2021, 50% of shows produced by Child’s Play NY each semester will be created by BIPOC artists, with an eye toward new commissions of this type of work.

 - When hiring, we will seek to recruit teaching artists from backgrounds that have been historically underrepresented in theater arts.

 - Starting in Fall 2021, our programming will include tuition-free spots for BIPOC students and those from historically underrepresented backgrounds from the community.
 Please contact us to learn more.

 Donations & Community Engagement

 - We acknowledge that while we don’t own theater spaces, we work on the unceded land of the Lenape and Canarsie people, on whose ancestral homeland we teach our classes.
 Beginning in Fall 2021, 100% ticket revenue from our productions will be donated to Manhatta Fund.

 - We commit to collaborations with and recurring donations to The Drama Club, a 501(c)3 non-profit that provides theater instruction to incarcerated or court-involved young people.

-- Proceeds from both Election Day and spring break camps will be donated to a community organization every year.
+- Proceeds from both Indigenous Peoples’ Day and spring break camps will be donated to a community organization every year.
 Past organizations include:

 - We contribute to local public schools by donating gift certificates for fundraisers and events.